kingkwahli/OC_Creator/README.md

 ## Credits

-- **Naazim Apps** – App development and design.
+- **NaazimCo** – App development and design.
 This tool is a continuation of the work originally started by Pavo-IM.
 - **Acidanthera Development Team** – For their incredible work on OpenCore (Note: Acidanthera is not affiliated with this app).
 - **Dortania** – For providing the comprehensive [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 - **macOSicons** – For providing the app icon.